LPRamos1/rag-chatbot/README.md

 ## 🎯 Purpose

-This project was built as part of my learning process in AI engineering fundamentals, focusing on:

-- Vector databases and semantic search
-- Retrieval-Augmented Generation (RAG) systems
-- LLM integration using APIs
-- Prompt engineering with context injection

-It is a learning implementation of a basic RAG pipeline, not a production system.
+This is a learning-oriented implementation of a RAG system, focused on understanding

+- How retrieval impacts LLM responses
+- How to structure prompts with external context
+- Basic architecture of AI applications

 ---

-## 📚 What I learned
+## 📚 Key Learnings

-- How RAG systems work in practice
+- Practical implementation of RAG pipelines
-- How vector databases retrieve semantically similar data
+- Trade-offs in context size vs relevance
-- How to integrate LLM APIs (Groq) with external context
+- Integration of vector search with LLM APIs
 - How prompt design affects LLM behavior
-- Basic architecture of AI applications
+- Prompt design for grounded responses

 ---

+##🚧 Limitations

+- Uses a small static dataset
+- No chunking or document ingestion pipeline
+- No ranking optimization beyond similarity search
+- CLI interface only

 ## 🚀 Next step

-his project is a foundation for future improvements such as:

-- Chunking larger documents (PDF-based RAG)
+- CAdd document chunking (PDF / larger datasets)
-- Better retrieval ranking strategies
+- Improve retrieval strategies
-- UI interface (Streamlit or web app)
+- Add simple web interface
-- Using external datasets instead of small static data
+- External data ingestion pipeline